Year-End Tax Planning Strategy for 2023

-As we approach the end of the year, it’s important to consider various strategies to optimize your tax situation.
-Below, we outline some of the more common tax items we review with our clients during their year-end tax planning meetings.
+As we approach the end of the year, it’s important to consider various tax planning strategies to optimize your tax liability and tax bill.
+Below, we outline some of the planning items we review with our clients during their year-end tax planning meetings.
 Please note that this is not a comprehensive list.
-These considerations pertain to federal tax law only, and do not encompass state or municipal laws.
+These considerations pertain to federal income taxes only and do not encompass state or municipal laws.
 We recommend discussing the items below with your tax advisor before taking action.
 There may be other more substantial tax strategies based on your individual situation.

 - Collaborate with your financial and tax advisor to develop preliminary tax projections and pro forma tax analyses.

-- Assess whether it’s advantageous to accelerate or defer income and expenses based on the tax analysis.
+- Assess whether it’s advantageous to accelerate or defer taxable income and expenses based on adjusted gross income, tax bracket, and income tax liability.

-- Review whether adjustments to tax withholding or estimated payments are necessary.
+- Review projected income taxes and whether adjustments to income tax withholding or estimated payments are necessary.

-- Examine tax brackets to determine if you or your family members can benefit from the 0% or 15% Long-Term Capital Gains rates or lower brackets.
+- Examine tax brackets to determine if you or your family members can benefit from the 0% or 15% Long-Term Capital Gains tax rates or lower brackets for additional tax savings.

 Review Investment Gains and Losses / Harvest Losses or Gains

-- Evaluate realized and unrealized gains/losses to identify tax loss or tax gain harvesting opportunities.
+- Evaluate realized and unrealized gains/losses.
+Identify tax losses to offset capital gains or gain harvesting opportunities.

-- If needed, sell securities by year-end to realize capital gains or losses.
+- If needed, sell securities by year-end for tax loss harvesting or tax gain harvesting

 - Note that the deadline to “double up” a position to avoid a wash sale is November 28, 2023.

-- Complete any charitable gifts by year-end.
-Keep in mind that your deduction may be limited by your AGI.
+- Complete any charitable donations by year-end.
+Keep in mind that your tax deductions may be limited by your AGI.
 Consider donating appreciated long-term stock instead of cash.

 - Determine whether bunching donations makes sense if you are close to itemizing.

 - Finalize gifts to family members or individuals by year-end.
-The annual gift tax exclusion for each individual is $17,000 for 2023.
+The annual gift tax exclusion for each individual is $17,000 for 2023, which is the amount of money you can gift to any one individual, tax free, per year.
 Married couples can double this amount given via gift-splitting.

 - Consider whether qualified charitable distributions are suitable if you are 70 ½ or older.